rburawes/stocks/README.md

 This application utilises the World Trading Data API to display the stocks prices based on the provided symbol and stock exchange.

 1. Reads JSON response file from `https://www.worldtradingdata.com/api/v1/stock?symbol={symbol}&api_token={token}`.
-2. Select the stocks that are in the stock exchange
-3. Return the filtered result.
+2. Select the stocks based on the stock exchange query param and return the filtered result.
-4. The data can be accessed through `http://<server>/api/v1/stocks/{symbol}?stock_exchange={stock exchange values}`
+3. The data can be accessed through `http://<server>/api/v1/stocks/{symbol}?stock_exchange={stock exchange values}`

    e.g.